-Prerequisite: A score of 50-89 on the Michigan Placement Exam or permission of the instructor is required.
+Prerequisite: A score of 55-89 on the Michigan Placement Test or permission of the instructor is required.
 This ESL course is designed to help intermediate and high-intermediate students develop their knowledge of text structures, reading strategies, and vocabulary to better learn, understand, and remember English language texts.
-Students will have the opportunity to practice their reading skills with excerpts from authentic college texts.
+Students will have numerous opportunities to practice their reading skills.
+A grade of C or higher is necessary to pass this course.
+At the end of the semester, students will take the COMPASS reading test and must earn a grade of C or better to pass this course and determine future reading course placement.

-Intermediate Speaking and Listening in English as a Second Language Level 5 LANG 221 3 hours

-Prerequisite: A score of 50-69 on the Michigan Placement Exam or permission of the instructor is required.
-This ESL course is designed to help intermediate students improve their comprehensibility as speakers and their comprehension as listeners.
-This course focuses on many of the elements of clear speech, such as the pronunciation of difficult sounds as well as sentence and question intonation.
-We also focus on developing an understanding of how English is spoken in order to improve listening comprehension.
-Students will also concentrate on increasing their knowledge of vocabulary and grammar, both of which will improve their speaking and listening.
+Intermediate Speaking and Listening in English as a Second Language Level 5 LANG 221 3 hours bility as speakers and their comprehension as listeners.
+This course focuses on many of the elements of clear speech, such as sentence stress and the pronunciation of difficult sounds.
+It also focuses on developing an understanding of how English is spoken in order to improve listening comprehension.
+Students will also concentrate on increasing their knowledge of frequently-used and academic vocabulary.
+Finally, students will have several opportunities to practice their oral and aural skills.
+A grade of C or higher in this course is necessary to enroll in LANG 231.